Third-order exceptional surface in a pseudo-Hermitian superconducting circuit: Introduction

 This paper is organized as follows.
-In Sec.~\ref{model}, we introduce the proposed SC circuit and derive the pseudo-Hermitian conditions for the SC system.
-In Sec.~\ref{EL3-PT}, we investigate the EL3 of the SC circuit in the $\mathcal{PT}$-symmetric case.
-In Sec.~\ref{ES3-pseudo-Hermitian}, the ES3 of the SC circuit is constructed under the pseudo-Hermitian conditions.
-Finally, discussions and conclusions are drawn in Sec.~\ref{discussions}.
+In Sec.~\ref{model}, we introduce the proposed SC circuit and derive the pseudo-Hermitian conditions for the SC circuit.
+In Sec.~\ref{EL3-PT}, we investigate the third-order EL of the SC circuit in the $\mathcal{PT}$-symmetric case.
+In Sec.~\ref{ES3-pseudo-Hermitian}, we construct the third-order ES of the SC circuit under the pseudo-Hermitian conditions.
+We end up with brief discussions and conclusions in Sec.~\ref{discussions}.